IntrProgrammer/GO_RELOADED/docs/PLANING_TDD/ChatGPT/GPT5.md

-Absolutely — that’s a great mindset.
-Let’s work through this systematically.
-Here’s an **analysis and clearer interpretation** of each task so that you, as an apprentice Go developer, can confidently implement the steps with precision and good practices.
+**analysis and clearer interpretation** of each task so that you, as an apprentice Go developer, can confidently implement the steps with precision and good practices.
 You’ll focus on *understanding why each step exists, what exact deliverables are expected, and how to verify correctness* — all within a disciplined **test-driven development (TDD)** workflow.

 ---